Munya disbands food authority in sector makeover

 This has put at risk key crops that were Kenya’s mainstay as key foreign exchange earners, as well as the country’s food security.

 The CS announced a raft of measures aimed at reforming agriculture, which will include the disbanding of the authority.
-In its place will be autonomous boards that will oversee the development of different value chains.
+In its place will be autonomous boards that will oversee development of various value chains.

 The ministry has drafted five new Bills that propose the formation of boards and authorities to be hived off from AFA and given more powers.